sparkfun/OpenLog_Artemis_Geophone_Logger/HOOKUP.md

 Alternatively, you can use a terminal emulator like Tera Term to see the data.
 Just make sure it is set to 115,200 Baud.

-If you hit any key (send any serial character) the main menu will open allowing you to change the OLA's settings.
+If you hit any key (send any character) the main menu will open allowing you to change the OLA's settings.

 ## What's under the hood?